mongodb/terraform-provider-mongodbatlas/website/docs/r/search_deployment.html.markdown

 Required:

 - `instance_size` (String) Hardware specification for the search node instance sizes.
+The [MongoDB Atlas API](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/Atlas-Search/operation/createAtlasSearchDeployment) describes the valid values.
+More details can also be found in the [Search Node Documentation](https://www.mongodb.com/docs/atlas/cluster-config/multi-cloud-distribution/#search-tier).
 - `node_count` (Number) Number of search nodes in the cluster.